Flanders-Make-vzw/sparql-otfc/README.md

 To avoid overfetching and computing more than necessary, it is possible to merge the predicate query with the user query (i.e. a SPARQL query composed by a user that includes this computed predicate).
 In other words, constraints found in that user query are transfered to the predicate such that it e.g. only calculates `bondActorAge` triples for films starring a particular actor.

-To deploy the computed predicate, save it under `src/predicates` or a custom predicate directory specified in the configuration file (`config/default.json`) and restart the SPARQL-OTFC endpoint.
+To deploy the computed predicate, save it under `src/predicates` or a custom predicate directory specified in the configuration file (`config/default.json`) and restart the sparql-otfc endpoint.

 Then, the predicate can be used as shown in the example below: